EULIS Cool Science,Environmental Changes,Natural Science What is the Greenhouse Effect?

 Humans, and animals, exhale carbon dioxide (CO2) into the air through respiration.
 Plants, on the other hand, absorb CO2 from the atmosphere and release oxygen (O2) back into the air.
 This difference in chemical composition is what makes plants useful to us as oxygen producers.
 CO2 is a greenhouse gas, meaning it traps heat in the atmosphere and contributes to climate change.

 Since the Industrial Revolution, we have been creating massive amounts of greenhouse gases, such as carbon dioxide, methane, and nitrous oxide.
 The process starts when raw (or sometimes recycled) fuels are combusted to create energy.
 This energy is turned into electricity, which powers our homes, schools, and offices.
-When electricity is converted into heat or fuels, carbon dioxide and methane are released.
+When electricity is converted into heat or fuels, carbon dioxide, and methane are released.
 These gases trap the heat in the atmosphere, warming it.

 It’s a common myth that greenhouse gases only come from burning fossil fuels, but this couldn’t be further from the truth.
 While fossil fuels do emit large amounts of carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and chlorofluorocarbons (CFCs), these gases are just the tip of the iceberg when it comes to greenhouse gas sources.

 The greenhouse effect is the process by which gases in the atmosphere absorb and re-emit radiation.
-This process traps heat in the lower layers of the atmosphere that causes the atmosphere of the Earth to rise.
+This process traps heat in the lower layers of the atmosphere which causes the atmosphere of the Earth to rise.
 The greenhouse effect occurs due to the increase of carbon dioxide in the atmosphere, which traps heat.
 The greenhouse effect is sometimes referred to as the greenhouse effect.
 It occurs due to increasing carbon dioxide in the atmosphere.